AdobeDocs/dynamic-media-classic.en/help/using/quick-start-mixed-media-sets.md

 ## 1. Upload the images, swatch files, and videos

 Start by uploading the images, swatch files, and videos for your Mixed Media Sets.
 Because users can zoom on images in the Mixed Media Set Viewer, be sure you account for this ability when choosing images.
-Make sure that the images are least 2000 pixels in the largest size.
+Make sure that the images are at least 2000 pixels in the largest size.

 On the Global Navigation bar, select **[!UICONTROL Upload]** to upload files from your computer to a folder on Adobe Dynamic Media Classic.

 See [Upload your files](uploading-files.md#uploading-your-files).

-## 2. Create media sets for use within the Mixed Media Set
+## 2. Create Media Sets for use within the Mixed Media Set

-You can add images, Image Sets, Swatch Sets, Spin Sets, and videos to your Mixed Media set.
-Prepare the media sets before you add them to the Mixed Media Set.
+You can add images, Image Sets, Swatch Sets, Spin Sets, and videos to your Mixed Media Set.
+Prepare the Media Sets before you add them to the Mixed Media Set.

 See [Create an Image Set](creating-image-set.md#creating-an-image-set), [Create a Swatch Set](creating-swatch-set.md#creating-a-swatch-set), and [Create a Spin Set](creating-spin-set.md#creating-a-spin-set).